What Is the Stock Market?

 - BM&F Bovespa (Brazil) - The index is also called BOVESPA.

 The stock market is just one type of financial market.
 Before you invest, make sure you are familiar with them all:

 - Commodities are usually traded in futures options, which makes them more complicated.
 They include grains, oil, and the strangely-named pork bellies.

 - Foreign exchange is where people buy and sell currencies.
-It's a very high risk because the values can change dramatically for no apparent reason very quickly.
+It's very high risk because the values can change dramatically for no apparent reason and change very quickly.